glamboyosa/Reusable-CSS-Components/readme.md

 # Reusable CSS Components

 This is a collection of vanilla CSS animations, transitions, hover effects, components etc that I find useful and use often and believe would be useful to other frontend developers out there.
-It is done in vanilla CSS an not SCSS simply because people might not know or understand SASS.
+It is done in vanilla CSS and not SCSS simply because people might not know or understand SASS.

 ## How it works